Anthropology and Sociology dissolved at UWA as nationwide job losses continue - Honi Soit

 “We estimate the University is seeking to make between 300 and 400 people redundant over the course of its ‘Structural Reform Program.’”

-In the School of Social Sciences, staff numbers will be reduced in Anthropology and Sociology, Political Sciences and International Relations, Geography, Asian Studies, and Archaeology.
+In the School of Social Sciences, staff numbers will be reduced in Political Sciences and International Relations, Geography, Asian Studies, and Archaeology, while Anthropology and Sociology will be dissolved.

 The proposal will leave Asian Studies without any research positions, which staff fear will damage important research-led teaching and diminish Asia literacy in WA.